richmans/minicloud/Readme.md

   * provision credentials for rabbitmq or mariadb
   * render nginx configurationfiles based on the db and reload nginx

-cloud_manifest.json describes the application and what it needs.
-This file should be in the root of the image/container
+cloud_manifest.yml describes the application and what it needs.
+Docker seems to solve part of this problem, for it describes an EXPOSE command for defining open ports, but it doesn't seem to have a way of describing what services a container depends on.
+I also could not think of a way to mis-use standard docker features to this.
+So, i decided to define cloud_manifest.yml

 Example cloud_manifest.yml